Kentucky Layoffs — July 2022

 |---|---|---|---|---|

-The largest notice was filed by American Red Cross at its Kentucky facility, reporting 66 affected workers.
-American Red Cross followed with 66 workers.
+Leading the list was American Red Cross at its Kentucky facility, reporting 66 affected workers.

-The trends suggest a easing in workforce disruptions across Kentucky, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+The filings reflect a easing in workforce disruptions across Kentucky, with filings falling below both recent and year-ago levels.
+The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.